robyndahl/AdvancedPaleobiology/Lectures/faces.md

 ## Step 3 - Data Analysis in R

 Next, I will demonstrate how to use the `geomorph` package to conduct a general procrustes analysis (GPA), plot the GPA, and then conduct and plot a principle components analysis (PCA).
 At each step, we will discuss what the analysis does and what the results tell us.
+If you want to read more about the `geomorph` package, do so [here](http://people.tamu.edu/~alawing/materials/ESSM689/Quick_Guide_to_Geomorph_v2.0.pdf).

 First, we load the data into R: